 The Energy Task Force and the Oil & Gas Working Group are committed to working together to strengthen the Brazil-U.S. energy partnership and boost energy security, economic growth, innovation, and job creation in both countries.

-- Suggest the Brazilian and U.S. governments establish a work plan to create a global biofuels market, outlining joint efforts at the bilateral, trilateral, regional, and multilateral levels.
+- Call for the Brazilian and U.S. governments to establish a U.S.-Brazil work plan to create a global biofuels market, outlining joint efforts at the bilateral, trilateral, regional, and multilateral levels.

 Task force membership is voluntary and exclusive to Council members, and each group is chaired by one or more members.
 Contact us if you are interested in getting involved.More Testimonials